 (#1083)(#1231)include in the Beacon and Probe Response frames it transmits a BSS Parameters Change Count subfield for each of all APs affiliated with the same AP MLD as the AP.

-(#1070)(#1201)(#1202)The BSS Parameters Change Count subfield value for each AP is initial- ized to 0, and shall be incremented (modulo 256) when a critical update occurs to the operational parameters for that AP as defined in 11.2.3.15 (TIM Broadcast).
+(#1070)(#1201)(#1202)The BSS Parameters Change Count subfield value for each AP is initial- ized to 0, and shall be incremented by one (modulo 256) when a critical update occurs, within a beacon interval, to the operational parameters for that AP as defined in 11.2.3.15 (TIM Broadcast), except that if the critical update, within a beacon interval, involves one or more elements listed in either 35.3.10 (Channel switching, extended channel switching, and channel quieting) or in item s) in 112.3.15 (TIM Broadcast) and at least one other operational element as defined in 11.2.3.15 (TIM Broadcast), then the BSS Parameters Change Count subfield value shall be incremented by two.

 (#1068)The BSS Parameters Change Count subfield for each of other APs affiliated with the AP MLD shall be carried in the MLD Parameters subfield in the TBTT Information field of the Reduced Neighbor Report element corresponding to that AP.